polterguy/magic/README.md

 ![Low-Code CRUD generator](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/sakila.jpg)

 Magic works by reading meta data from your database, for then to automatically generate a backend API for you.
-The resuling API is secured automatically, and Magic takes care of authentication, authorisation, user management, and everything else that's difficult.
+The resulting API is secured automatically, and Magic takes care of authentication, authorisation, user management, and everything else that's difficult.
 Afterwards you can optionally generate a datagrid giving you a full stack web app as the screenshot above illustrates.
 Every time you have some complex task, you can ask the integrated AI assistant in plain English